-Anyone with a smidgeon of knowledge about European history already knows Napoleon fails to conquer Russia in War and Peace.
+- Anyone with a smidgeon of knowledge about European history already knows Napoleon fails to conquer Russia in War and Peace.
 The whole book is more about why he failed.
 In case you didn't know Napoleon tried to invade Russia before reading the book, the philosophical asides mention it often enough.

-Fate/Zero is (almost certainly) written under the assumption that readers are already familiar with Fate/stay night, which it's a prequel to.
+- Fate/Zero is (almost certainly) written under the assumption that readers are already familiar with Fate/stay night, which it's a prequel to.
 The knowledge of how it all turns out (hint: not happy) adds to the sense of tragedy.
 Not to mention that if you read it first you'll get most of Fate/stay night's plot twists spoiled in the prologue.
 Discussed by the author in the end of Volume 1.

 "Don't get too attached to these guys, no matter how cool

 I want you to think of a regular ship.
 No, not a flying dragon ship like the one that was falling apart beneath me as I fell to my death.
 Focus.
 I obviously survived the crash, since this book is written in the first person.